 The Manifesto’s first major section is called “Bourgeois and Proletarians” and it says among other things that: “Society as a whole is more and more splitting up into two great hostile camps, into two great classes directly facing each other - bourgeoisie and proletariat.”

 Karl Marx arrested in Brussels, March 1848, drawing, N Khukov

-Yet it was Marx in particular, in two great books and one short Address (see the links below), who described, better then anyone else, the much less simple, more complex, permutations of class conflict at the time.
-For example, in the following cut from “The 18th Brumaire of Louis Bonaparte” (please download your file via the link below) it is clear that the proletariat suffered an almost immediate disaster, because it had no allies.
+Yet it was Marx in particular, in two great books and one short Address (see the attached and/or the links below), who described, better then anyone else, the much less simple, more complex, permutations of class conflict at the time.
+For example, in the following cut from “The 18th Brumaire of Louis Bonaparte” (find attached, or please download your file via the link below) it is clear that the proletariat suffered an almost immediate disaster, because it had no allies.
 The proletariat was isolated and attacked by all the other classes together, and massacred, in June of 1848 in Paris.

 This is the situation that the proletariat must always avoid, and it is one reason why the working class must always have allies.
 Here is the cut from Marx’s outline of events, given in the “18th Brumaire”:

 “a.
 May 4 to June 25, 1848.
 Struggle of all classes against the proletariat.
 Defeat of the proletariat in the June days.